The Ninth Sunday after Pentecost (Proper 14), Year C.

 - Good people go to heaven when they die.

-The real tragedy is not that we somehow risk our immortal souls by not having real faith, but that we deprive ourselves of the most important relationship in all of existence: righteousness.
+The real tragedy of misunderstanding faith is not that we somehow risk our immortal souls by not having real faith, but that we deprive ourselves of a meaningful relationship with God.
 The author of Hebrews chooses Abraham as his example of true faith.
 He’s not alone in this choice; various authors in the Old Testament, Jesus, Paul, and countless others point to Abraham as the pinnacle of faith.
-If you read Abraham’s story in Genesis, it’s quite perplexing.
+But if you read Abraham’s story in Genesis, it’s quite perplexing.
 Many have argued that Abraham is the pinnacle of faith because he was blindly obedient to God.
-Going wherever God told him, being willing to sacrifice his son, winning wars, and just “taking God’s word for it” whenever God made a declaration.
+Going wherever God told him, being willing to sacrifice his own son, and just “taking God’s word for it” whenever God made a declaration or promise.
 Only that can’t be right, Abraham argues with God all the time!
-Just a few weeks ago we heard the story of Abraham bargaining with God to try and save Sodom [Genesis 18].
-Today’s reading is a conversation Abraham has with God because Abraham is worried God won’t follow through on His promise to give him an heir.
+Abraham famously bargained with God to try and save Sodom & Gomorrah.
+Abraham expresses his doubt to God on several occasions because he is worried God won’t follow through on His promise to give him an heir.
 The other classic argument is that Abraham is the pinnacle “man of faith” because he is supremely moral.
 “He follows God’s law even before Moses wrote it down”.
 This argument is also made by someone who has clearly never spent any time with Abraham.
-In his adventures Abraham lies about his marriage to Sarah to con a wealthy Egyptian [Genesis 12], has illegitimate children and banishes his mistress into the wilderness [Genesis 21], leads a pillage of a city [Genesis 14], and is willing to murder his own son [Genesis 22].
+In his adventures, Abraham lies about his marriage to Sarah to con a wealthy Egyptian, has illegitimate children and banishes his mistress into the wilderness, leads a pillage of a city, and is willing to murder his own son.
 No, Abraham is not faithful because he is the pinnacle of morality, his faith comes from elsewhere.
 He is faithful because he is assured in his hope, and is convinced by what he has not yet seen.